Traditional vs. digital research methods

 The massive growth in general Internet use, both at home and on-the-go and specifically social media networking sites, provides more direct consumer research options and ways to better understand the digital world.
 New digital functionality such as wikis, video filming and uploading and messaging provides researchers with a new means of capturing information too.
 All helps researchers and customers work together to explore and develop ideas.

-- Skype, Whats App and Facetime – provide new remote video interviewing possibilities, allowing the moderator to hear and see the interviewee.
+Skype, Whats App and Facetime; provide new remote video interviewing possibilities, allowing the moderator to hear and see the interviewee.

-- Wearables – like Google glasses provide real-time or recorded/edited insights through the eyes of consumers.
+Mobile phones and wearables; like Google glasses provide real-time or recorded/edited insights through the eyes of consumers.

-- Online surveys – respondents are posed a series of questions online.
+Online surveys; respondents are posed a series of questions online.
 Typically following an emailed link.
 With high and growing Internet penetration, and faster broadband and mobile Internet speeds, this enables rapid, cost-effective, multi-country, multi-media quantitative research.
 There are many well established and proven methods able to reach various niche demographics.
 Also to gain vox-pop type feedback.

-- Online focus groups – real-time online discussions over a set period e.g. 2 hours (so-called synchronous research); useful to reach remote/difficult to find respondents.
+Online focus groups; real-time online discussions over a set period e.g. 2 hours (so-called synchronous research); useful to reach remote/difficult to find respondents.

-- Online communities – respondents join a community and answer/discuss questions, interacting with each other and the moderator.
+Online communities; respondents join a community and answer/discuss questions, interacting with each other and the moderator.
 Useful to gauge reactions to communications and products, ‘pressure-test’ plans and build ideas.

-Online research pros and cons
+Digital research pros and cons

 Some groups have particular affinity with the digital world and are easier to engage e.g. kids/youth market.
-The anonymity of the online world encourages participation and openness.
+The anonymity of the online world also encourages participation and openness.
 Early technology adopters are useful to pressure-test new ideas and anticipate the future.

 Some digital media offer an almost ‘instant’ sample.
 For example, polls on Facebook, Twitter or blogs.
 A high-number of engaged followers are needed to generate fast and cost-effective insights.